valensag/Azure_AI_Solution/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 * Enter the url that is displayed on your bot web page

-* Enter the AppId and the App Secret your entered into the appsettings.json
+* Enter the AppId and the App Secret your entered into the `appsettings.json`

->**Note** If you do not enter id and secret values into the bot settings you would also not need to enter the values in the bot emulator

 * Select **Save and connect**, then save your .bot file locally